GreninjaBoy23D/Capstone-Respiretory/docs/requirments.md

 ## 4. Assumptions and Dependencies

-- **Assumption:** Finding a way for the program to include a variety of ROM files from designed for different consoles would be no easy task. — *If false:* <consequence>
+- **Assumption:** Finding a way for the program to include a variety of ROM files designed for different consoles would be no easy task. — *If false:* It would save me much more time with the right amount of research.
 - **Dependency:** <an external service, dataset, device, or person you rely on> — *If unavailable:* <fallback>

 ## 5. Functional Requirements